emc211/optane-kdb-report/README.md

 We do however have to be aware of it as if we aren't defining code in the .m namespace then we will be constrained to the amount of DRAM we have.
 If we have more memory stored in appDirect that there is DRAM available and have queries that copies a lot of the data we could run out of DRAM.

-So if leaving an existing api/query code as is there will be an initial over head for pulling the data from appDirect instead of dram.
-After that once we cause kdb to assign data to new memory space it will get assigned in dram and everything from that point on should be as fast as it was in a dram rdb.
+So if leaving an existing api/query code as is there will be an initial over head for pulling the data from appDirect instead of DRAM.
+After that once we cause kdb to assign data to new memory space it will get assigned in DRAM and everything from that point on should be as fast as it was in a DRAM rdb.